-The examinations are recorded exclusively in writing (except for exams that are administered by computerbased testing).
+The examinations are recorded exclusively in writing (except for exams that are administered by computer-based testing).
 Except as is noted in the following paragraphs, no books, papers, typewriters, slide rules, laptops, or electronic or mechanical aids for computation of any kind may be brought into the examination room by candidates, nor may any candidate communicate with, or obtain any assistance from, any other candidate during the examination.
-Candidates must respond to constructed response (essay) questions in English unless advance notice is given (see Languages Other than English under Examination Rules- Registration).
+Candidates must respond to constructed-response test items (essay questions) in English unless advance notice is given (see Languages other than English under Examination Rules-Registration).
 Examination answer sheets are not returned to candidates.

-For Exams LC, ST, S, and 5-9, a candidate wishing to obtain his or her own examination booklet and scrap paper subsequent to the examination must bring a self-addressed stamped envelope to the examination center.
+For Exams S and 5-9, a candidate wishing to obtain his or her own examination booklet and scrap paper subsequent to the examination must bring a self-addressed stamped envelope to the examination center.
 (No inter-office mailing is acceptable.)
-The recommended minimum postage is \$2.87 for domestic mail in the U.S. For Exams LC, ST, S, and 5-9, approximately one week after all exams have been completed, the exam will be posted on the Exams page of the CAS website.
+The recommended minimum postage is \$2.87 for domestic mail in the U.S. For Exams S and 5-9, approximately one week after all exams have been completed, the exam will be posted on the Exams section of the CAS website.